-We want to be very clear that the “earnings penalty” is not a tax because Social Security would adjust the reduction on your benefits for each month in which you didn’t receive a check due to the earnings test.
+We want to be clear that the “earnings penalty” is not a tax because Social Security would adjust the reduction on your benefits for each month you didn’t receive a check due to the earnings test.

-If you actually received benefits for the 12 months, you were 62 but then worked and did not receive any further benefits until age 66.
-The Social Security Administration would go back to your record and adjust your benefit upward.
+If you received benefits for the 12 months, you were 62 but then worked and did not receive any further benefits until age 66.
+The Social Security Administration would return to your record and adjust your benefit upward.

-They will treat it as if you had originally elected at 65 instead of 62, so you would then begin receiving a check for $2,240 plus any cost of living adjustments that had accrued.
+They will treat it as if you had initially been elected at 65 instead of 62, so you would then begin receiving a check for $2,240 plus any cost of living adjustments accrued.

 Suspend Social Security Benefits

-There is another option for those who don’t want to go back to work.
+There is another option for those who don’t want to return to work.

 Once you reach your FRA, you can voluntarily suspend benefits.

-You need to call or visit a Social Security office and request a voluntary suspension.
+You must call or visit a Social Security office and request a voluntary suspension.

-You can even call in advance of your FRA with instructions to suspend at the FRA.
+You can even call before your FRA with instructions to suspend at the FRA.

-If requesting a suspension, you will be suspending benefits for anyone currently receiving a benefit off of your record.
+If requesting a suspension, you will be suspending benefits for anyone receiving a benefit from your record.

-By electing at age 62, you basically reduced your monthly benefit to 75% of what you would have received if you had been elected at the FRA.
+By electing at age 62, you reduced your monthly benefit to 75% of what you would have received if elected at the FRA.